 Following along with its yearly routine, Apple today announced it latest quarterly earnings.

-Apple has officially announced its fourth quarter results of 2017.
-These follow the strong results from earlier this year, and see millions more of iPhones, iPads, and Macs sold to the masses.
+Apple has officially announced its third quarter results of 2018.
+These follow the strong results from the third quarter, and see millions more iPhones, iPads, and Macs sold to the masses.
 Here’s how it all breaks down:

 As is par for the course, Apple’s CEO, Tim Cook, praised the strong quarter: